William J. Wolfgang

 Discovering, accurately describing, and curating new species of bacteria is of central importance to the field of bacteriology.
 Deposition of this information in databases and the associated live bacteria into culture collections, that are freely available, permits rapid and effective investigation of new clinical threats.
 Remarkably, every year approximately 600 new species of bacteria are described in published articles and deposited in culture collections.
 Of these, about 20 are from patients.
 In our role as a reference laboratory, we receive many clinical bacterial isolates each year that, despite investigation by molecular DNA diagnostics and other advanced tests, remain unidentified.
+From this resource we have published descriptions of several new bacterial species from patients.
 Based on this experience, we believe there exists many more undiscovered bacteria that cause human disease.

-Salmonella Whole Genome Sequencing (WGS) project at the Wadsworth Center
+Whole Genome Sequencing (WGS) of foodborne bacterial pathogens to aid source identification at the Wadsworth Center

 The Wadsworth Center is playing a national leadership role in using WGS technology to improve detection and source traceback of bacterial foodborne outbreaks.
 Through collaborative research agreements with the FDA and CDC we have sequenced over 14,000 enteric pathogen genomes and shared this data with our collaborators and nationally.
 We also perform bioinformatic analyses to support genomic based surveillance.
 This data is then shared with state and federal epidemiologists to help in outbreak investigations.
 We aided in the large romaine lettuce outbreaks in 2018 and 2019 as well as numerous smaller outbreaks.
 The data we provide helps determine the source of the bacterial contamination and informs improvements in food safety.